 - marketing Queensland’s education sector internationally.

-To learn more about our exciting initiatives, view the
+To learn more about our exciting initiatives and what we have delivered, view the

 Ideas into action